 Instagram subscriptions

-With Instagram subscriptions, your followers can pay extra to access exclusive content.
+With Instagram subscriptions, your followers can pay a monthly fee to access exclusive content.
 They even get a sweet purple badge to show off their subscriber status!
-As a creator, this is a great source of recurring income as you’ll receive payments monthly.

-To start monetizing with Instagram subscriptions, you need to brainstorm exclusive content your subscribers will pay for.
-If you’re a beauty creator, for example, you might want to create more advanced makeup tutorials, or give your unfiltered, honest opinion on beauty products in a subscriber live.
-While it certainly requires putting in extra time of content creation, having your own subscription will help you unlock a new revenue stream on Instagram.
+To start monetizing with Instagram subscriptions, brainstorm exclusive content your subscribers will pay for.
+If you’re a beauty creator, for example, you might want to create more advanced makeup tutorials, or give your unfiltered, honest opinion on beauty products.
+You’ll need to put in a bit of extra content creation time, but you’ll get a new income stream.

 Branded content

-You probably know this by now, but posting branded content is one of the best ways to make money on Instagram.
-And because all video content on Instagram now falls under the “Reels” umbrella, you’ll likely find more opportunities to earn from branded content through Instagram Reels than on platforms where short-form video is secondary — like YouTube.
+Posting branded content is still one of the best ways to make money on Instagram.
+And because all video content on Instagram now falls under the “Reels” umbrella, you’ll likely find more opportunities to earn from branded content through Instagram Reels than on platforms where short-form videos are secondary — like YouTube.

-Launched in July 2022, Instagram’s Creator Marketplace is dubbed a one-stop-shop for creators who want to make a living by partnering with brands.
-It’s designed to make you more visible to brands who want to work with creators, and it keeps all messages for potential partnerships in one place.
+Instagram’s Creator Marketplace is a one-stop shop for creators who want to make a living by partnering with brands.
+It makes you more visible to brands and keeps all messages for potential partnerships in one place.

 However, a report by Insider suggested a few weaknesses of the Creator Marketplace.
 A number of Instagram creators interviewed by the publication said the marketplace has few big-name brands and not enough quality brand deals.
-Some were also disappointed by the low pay rates of offers available on the marketplace.
+Some were also disappointed by the low pay rates offered on the marketplace.

 For instance, two creators shared with Insider that a brand asked for five Reels, two posts, and 50 Stories for a total compensation of just $100.